megk289/MK_CS4395_Portfolio/README.md

 This program demonstrates and explains some of the features of WordNet and SentiWordNet.
 It details some of the tools and algorithms within WordNet as well as applications for them.
 The file can be viewed [here](Homework3_mxk190048.ipynb).

 ## Sentence Parsing
 This file demonstrates different sentence parsing methods like PSG trees, dependency parses, and SRL parses.
-The file can be viewed [here](Sentence_Parsing-MXK190048).
+The file can be viewed [here](Sentence_Parsing-MXK190048.pdf).

 ## Portfolio 4: N-grams
 The program creates unigram and bigram dictionaries for English, French, and Italian using a training corpus.
 Given test data, the program calculates the probability of a line being in English, French, and Italian.
 It then chooses the language with the highest probability and outputs it to a file.
 It also outputs the accuracy of language detection and the line numbers of misidentified items.
 Program 1 constructs the language model and program 2 calculates accuracy.
 The document includes more details about n-grams.
-The files can be found [here](Homework4_mxk190048.zip).
+The files can be downloaded from the zip file [here](Homework4_mxk190048.zip).

 ## Portfolio 5: Web Crawler
 This program builds a web crawler.
 It uses a starter url and "crawls" along a web of links to gather information.
 The information is scraped and the most important terms are taken from it.
 This is used to create a simple knowledge base.
 The document details the process of building the knowledge base.
-The files can be found [here](Homework5_mxk190048.zip).
+The files can be downloaded from the zip file [here](Homework5_mxk190048.zip).

 ## Portfolio 6: Text Classification
 This program desmonstrates the following algorithms as they are performed on a data set: Naive Bayes, Logistic Regression, and Neural Networks.
 It examines the performace of each algorithm on the given data set.
 The file can be viewed [here](Text_Classification-MXK190048.pdf).

 ## Reading ACL Papers
 This document summarizes the experiments done here: https://aclanthology.org/2022.acl-long.23.pdf.
 The researxh paper being summarized discusses new approaches for dialogue disentanglement.
-The summary paper can be viewed [here](Reading_ACL_Papers-mxk190048).
+The summary paper can be viewed [here](Reading_ACL_Papers-mxk190048.pdf).

 ## Chatbot
 This program builds a chatbot based on Hamlet.
 The code can be found [here](main.py) and the report [here](Chatbot_Report.pdf)